 Police officers greeted Pine-Richland schoolchildren Monday morning, but otherwise the students' day was fairly routine.

-Assistant Superintendent Dr. David Foley told the Pine-Richland School Board on Monday evening that Northern Regional Police officers came to the schools to alleviate fears on their first day in classes after the mass school shooting in Newtown, CT.
+Assistant Superintendent Dr. David Foley told the Pine-Richland School Board on Monday evening that Northern Regional Police officers came to the schools to alleviate fears on their first day in classes after the mass

 Police will continue to have a presence at the schools, Foley said after the meeting.
 He did not elaborate on specifics, citing security reasons.

 During the meeting, he reported to the board that the day had gone smoothly. giving them an update and encouraging them to make appointments before visiting school buildings as another measure to increase security.
 Click here to read the letter.

 The board discussed security at Richland Elementary, where plans are on the drawing board to improve the entrance to make it more secure.
 Visitors entering the building now pass into a "blind area" that cannot be seen by the main-office staff.

 Facilities Management Director Gary Zang reported that a substantial part of construction to improve that entrance is expected to be completed by Aug.
 1, in time for the 2013-14 school year.
 Improvements to a side entrance and parking lot also are planned.

 Foley asked if the timetable could be moved up in light of the recent Connecticut tragedy.

 "It needs to be addressed as soon as possible," Foley said, noting it is the only blind entrance in the district.